cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/03-what-data-is-available.md

 * **RAW** files contain information directly from the detector in the form of hits from the TDCs/ADCs.
 These files are not a focus of this workshop.
 * **AOD** stands for *Analysis Object Data*.
 This is the first stage of data where analysts can really start physics analysis.
-Often, the experiment will slim this down and drop some subsets of the data stream into *MiniAOD* or the newer *NanoAOD*, but the Run 1 open data is only available for analysis in AOD format.
+* **MINIAOD** is a slimmer format of AOD, in use from Run 2 open data on.
+Often, the experiment will slim this down and drop some subsets of the data stream into *NanoAOD*, but the current open data were not yet reprocessed in that format.

 ### Further information